qiwenxu697/cse15l-lab-reports/lab1-report.md

   bash: cd: Hello.java: Not a directory
   [user@sahara ~/lecture1]$
 ```
-The working directory that the command was run is lecture1. `Hello.java` is not a directory, so the output is an error.
+The working directory that the command was run is lecture1. `Hello.java` is not a directory, so it outputs an error message.

 ## Examples of `ls`
 1. using the command with no arguments: